sillsdev/ptx2pdf/docs/documentation/snippets.md

 % be 4-in-a-line strings instead of a 4-digit cell (even in the xref column).
 %\sethook{start}{xts}{\mystrong{myxts}}
 ```

+### Implementation

+The `\mystrong` macro gets hold of the Strong's number from the attribute and
+then formats it according to the character style marker passed as `#1`.
+Then we
+replace the start hook for xts (which previously just called internal code to
+process the Strong's number).
+This new hook decides whether we are in the cross
+reference `\ifinn@te` and if so, calls the normal internal code, otherwise we
+are in the main text and so `\mystrong` should be called.

+Of course if you always want inline numbers even in cross references, then the
+hook can be simplified and `\mystrong` always called.

 # Python scripts
 The scripts in this section are to demonstrate the kinds of things that are